angular/angular/aio/content/guide/quickstart.md

 Angular, the Angular CLI, and Angular apps depend upon features and functionality provided by libraries that are available as [**npm**](https://docs.npmjs.com/) packages.

 You can download and install these npm packages with the [**npm client**](https://docs.npmjs.com/cli/install), which is installed with Node.js by default.

-The [**yarn client**](https://yarnpkg.com/en/) is a popular alternative for downloading and installing npm packages.
+By default, the Angular CLI uses `npm` to install npm packages when you create a new project.

-The Angular CLI uses `yarn` by default to install npm packages when you create a new project.
+For more information about Angular and npm packages&mdash;including how to configure the CLI to use a different package manager&mdash;see [npm Packages](guide/npm-packages).

 {@a install-cli}